 Skip to content

-Linaro Forge (formerly known as DDT) allows source-level debugging of Fortran, C, C++ and Python codes.
-It can be used for debugging serial, multi-threaded (OpenMP), multi-process (MPI) and accelerated (Cuda, OpenACC) programs running on research and production systems, including CSCS Alps system.
-It can be executed either as a graphical user interface or from the command-line.
+Linaro Forge is a suite of profiling and debugging tools.
+It includes Linaro DDT debugger and Linaro MAP profiler.
+These tools allow source-level debugging and profiling of Fortran, C, C++ and Python codes.
+They can be used for debugging and profiling serial, multi-threaded (OpenMP), multi-process (MPI) and accelerated (Cuda, OpenACC) programs running on research and production systems, including CSCS Alps system.
+They can be executed either as a graphical user interface or from the command-line.

 Quickstart guide